Red Wall Caucus

 The Red Wall Caucus is a British political caucus and pressure group of backbench Labour MPs who represent red wall seats in the House of Commons.
-Led by Bassetlaw MP Jo White, the caucus was formed in November 2024 and has 43 members as of May 2025.
+It was founded in November 2025 by Bassetlaw MP Jo White.
+Newton Aycliffe and Spennymoor MP Alan Strickland was elected chair of the group in September 2026 after White was appointed to Parliamentary Under-Secretary of State at the Home Office.

-The Red Wall Caucus mainly focuses on opposing immigration, with the group arguing that immigration is opposed by the British people.
-It believes that opposing immigration is necessary to prevent the loss of red wall Labour voters to the anti-immigration right-wing populist party Reform UK, which has gained support in the region as a protest to high immigration numbers under previous Conservative governments.
-The group also focuses on issues which it sees as affecting Labour's traditional working class voter base in particular, such as the cost-of-living crisis, anti-social behaviour and crime, access to GPs and welfare benefits.
+The Red Wall Caucus focuses on issues which it sees as affecting Labour's traditional working class voter base in particular, such as the cost-of-living crisis, anti-social behaviour and crime, access to GPs, welfare benefits and illegal immigration.